-Figure 7 - Quantification of cell subsets utilizing tumor tissues and analysis via NanoString PanCancer IO360 Gene Expression Profile showed that MRx0518 administration in animal models led to increased intra-tumor populations of cytotoxic cells, T cells, CD8+ T cells and NK cells.
+Figure 6 - Quantification of cell subsets utilizing tumor tissues and analysis via NanoString PanCancer IO360 Gene Expression Profile showed that MRx0518 administration in animal models led to increased intra-tumor populations of cytotoxic cells, T cells, CD8+ T cells and NK cells.

-Significant work has also been carried out to elucidate the mechanism by which MRx0518 exerts its immunostimulatory effects (see Figure 8).
+Significant work has also been carried out to elucidate the mechanism by which MRx0518 exerts its immunostimulatory effects (see Figure 7).
 While LBPs are poly-pharmaceutical and act on multiple biological pathways, in our preclinical trials we demonstrated that much of MRx0518's activity stems from its agonism of toll-like receptor 5 (TLR5), a component of the innate immune system, through its flagellin.
-In addition, our preclinical mouse model study showed that MRx0518 also activates nuclear factor kappa-light-chain-enhancer of activated B cells (NFkB).
+In addition, our preclinical mouse model study showed that MRx0518 also activates nuclear factor kappa-light-chain-enhancer of activated B cells (NF κ B).
 Furthermore, the flagellin of MRx0518 was shown to be more immunostimulatory than flagellin from other species, and a reference strain of Enterococcus gallinarum.
 These findings, in tandem with the other preclinical results showing MRx0518's specific effect on immune cell subsets and anti-tumor activity, were indicative of significant potential as an LBP immunotherapy.

-Figure 8.
+Figure 7.
 Activation of NF- κ B and TLR5 pathway by E. gallinarum MRx0518 treatments.
 NF- κ B (A) and TLR5 (B) activation after 22 h incubation with E. gallinarum MRx0518 (MRx0518LV), heat-killed MRx0518 (MRx0518HK) and culture supernatant (MRx0518SN) in HEK-Blue hTLR5 and THP1-Blue NF-kB reporter cell lines.
 A MOI of 10:1 was used with MRx0518LV and a 100:1 MOI equivalent was used with MRx0518HK and MRx0518SN.
 Heat-killed Listeria monocytogenes (HKLM) and Salmonella Typhimurium flagellin (FLA-ST) were used as positive controls for each cell line and YCFA was included as a negative control for MRx0518SN.
 NF- κ B (C) and TLR5 (D) activation after 22 h incubation with E. gallinarum MRx0518 culture supernatant (MRx0518SN) and trypsin-treated supernatant (MRx0518Trypsin) (MOI 100:1 equivalent).
 YCFA = Yeast extract-Casein hydrolysate-fatty acid medium.
-Significance relative to vehicle: (p < 0.05), (p < 0.01), (p < 0.0001).
+Significance relative to vehicle: (p < 0.05), (p < 0.01), (p < 0.001).

-Phase I/II clinical trial: MRx0518 in combination with Keytruda
+Phase I/II clinical trial: MRx0518 in combination with Keytruda in solid tumors refractory to prior ICI

-Our lead immuno-oncology product candidate, MRx0518, is being evaluated in an ongoing Phase I/II clinical trial in solid tumors in combination with ICI Keytruda in patients with metastatic NSCLC, RCC and UC that are refractory to prior anti-PD-1/PD-L1 therapy.
-Additionally, new cohorts of 10 patients with new tumor types are to be enrolled in the study, including patients with TNBC, HNSCC and MSI-H high tumors that are also refractory to prior anti-PD-1/PD-L1 therapy.
+Our lead immuno-oncology product candidate, MRx0518, is being evaluated in an ongoing Phase I/II clinical trial in solid tumors in combination with ICI Keytruda in patients with metastatic NSCLC, RCC, UC, TNBC, HNSCC and MSI-H tumors that are refractory to prior anti-PD-1/PD-L1 therapy.
 This trial is a clinical collaboration with MSD, the maker of Keytruda.
 All patients enrolled in this clinical trial had previously responded to ICIs, and then developed resistance and progressive disease.
 The clinical trial evaluates whether the combination of MRx0518 and Keytruda can affect a response in patients that with resistance to ICIs, thus turning non-responders into responders.

 The trial is formed of two parts.
-Part A was an initial safety phase in 12 patients, evaluating the safety and tolerability of the combination with MRx0518 and Keytruda over the dose limiting toxicity period of one three-week treatment cycle.
+Part A was an initial safety phase in 12 patients with RCC or NSCLC, evaluating the safety and tolerability of the combination with MRx0518 and Keytruda over the dose limiting toxicity period of one three-week treatment cycle.
 Patients enrolled in Part A are eligible to remain on study treatment for up to two years to evaluate clinical benefit.
-Following successful completion of Part A and positive recommendation from the safety review committee, the Part B cohort expansion phase will enroll up to 30 patients per tumor type cohort, to evaluate clinical benefit in addition to safety and tolerability.
+Following successful completion of Part A and positive recommendation from the safety review committee, the Part B cohort expansion phase will enroll up to 30 patients per tumor type cohort with metastatic NSCLC, RCC and UC, and up to 10 patients in each cohort of TNBC, HNSCC and MSI-H tumors, to evaluate clinical benefit in addition to safety and tolerability.